Claim your money and papers from us

 How we will handle your claim

-After you have completed and returned the application form and supporting evidence to us, we will investigate your claim.
-If we need more information, we will ask you for it.
-We will deal with your claim as quickly as possible.
+After you have completed and returned the application form and supporting evidence to us, we will assess your claim to see if we may be able to help you.
+If we are unable to do so we will let you know, otherwise we will deal with your claim as quickly as possible.
 Sometimes issues are complex and may take time to consider.

 We will decide whether to make a payment and inform you of our decision.